theeugenechong/tp/docs/DeveloperGuide.md

 - [`Storage`](#storage-component): Loads data from, and saves data to storage files in the computer hard disk.
 - [`Util`](#util-component): Provides utility which help with some of cOOPer's features.

-#### Interaction of the architecture components to process user input
+#### Interaction of the architecture components to sign in to a user account
 - The *sequence diagram* below shows how cOOPer's components interact with each other when a user enters their **sign in details** for verification.

 > ℹ️`userInput` represents the sign in details input by the user for verification.
-For example, `register John pw 12345 as admin`.
+For example, `register John /pw 12345 /as admin`.

 <p align="center">
     <img src="developerGuideDiagrams/signInSequenceDiagram.png" alt="signInSequenceDiagram"><br>
 </p>
+#### Interaction of the architecture components to process user input

-- The next sequence diagram below shows how cOOPer's components interact with each other when a user enters a **command** after successfully logging in.
+- The sequence diagram below shows how cOOPer's components interact with each other when a user enters a **command** after successfully logging in.

 > ℹ️ `userInput` represents a command input by the user.
-For example, `meetings`.<br>
+For example, `meetings`.
 > ℹ️`XYZCommand` is an object representing a command recognised by cOOPer.
 For example, `AddCommand`.

 <p align="center">